 5. You May Be More Committed

 Older college students tend to maintain a much greater commitment to their studies and coursework.
-You are in school to learn, get good grades, and graduate as quickly as possible with a degree that can help you achieve your goals.
+You are likely in school to learn, get good grades, and graduate as quickly as possible with a degree that can help you achieve your goals.

 Research published in the Journal of College Student Development in 2012 found that nontraditional students displayed much higher levels of resilience and possessed strong coping strategies to stay on track in college.

 6. You May Get Discounts on Classes

 Some institutions offer discounts for older college students.
 For example, the University of Alaska, the University of Arkansas, Georgia Tech, and Penn State all offer free tuition to those at or above the age of 60 or 62.
 Other schools provide discounted tuition rates for nontraditional students who are either starting college for the first time or finishing their degree after spending some time away from school.

 As an older student, you may also get discounts on textbooks, school supplies, and other items.